-How much exercise should you do to see a positive change?
+How much exercise should you do to see change?

-Many of us were raised on the idea that just a bit of walking a few times a week is good for us.
-Of course, it’s better than nothing but to see changes in your health, body shape and fitness it’s not just how often you should be exercising but the intensity that may surprise you…
+Many of us were sold the idea that just a bit of walking a few times a week would help us get in shape.
+It is better than nothing but if you really want to lose weight, change body shape and improve your health, it’s not just about consistency but HOW you exercise that makes the difference…

-And for all those women who worry that it will make them look bulky, it is very, very hard as a woman to bulk up.
-What strength training does do is generate muscle mass, which is more active than fat tissues, meaning that you will boost your metabolism and help you to burn calories even when sitting down.
-Health guidelines recommend lifting at least two times per week, ensuring that each muscle group is rested for two days afterwards.
-That doesn’t mean you can’t do back to back strength sessions, but it means working different parts of the body.
+And for all those women who worry that it will make them look bulky, it is very hard as a woman to bulk up.
+Strength training helps to generate muscle mass, which is more active than fat tissues, meaning that the more muscles you have, the more calories you burn.

-Want to lose weight and you are out there running and checking the scales every other day?
+Trying to lose weight by running?
 Cardiovascular exercise (when combined with healthy eating) CAN help you lose weight BUT the crucial factor is that it needs to be of moderate intensity – about 85% of maximum heart rate.

-Studies also show that loneliness, or social isolation can increase your health risks by up to 32 percent.
-So, not only is exercising with others easier because you’re motivated and inspired by other, just being with others could help boost your health risk prevention.
+Studies show that loneliness, or social isolation can increase your health risks by up to 32 percent.
+So, not only is exercising with others or being part of an online group easier because you’re motivated and inspired by others, just being with others could help increase your ability to avoid health risks.

 If you would like to work with me online or in person to lose weight and feel great, email firstname.lastname@example.org to find out how I’ve helped hundreds of women transform their body shape, fitness and confidence since 2009.